 Preparing for the threat of wildfire is a shared responsibility.
-From home owners, to industry and government we all have responsibility to lessen the effects of wildfire.
+From homeowners to industry and government we all have the responsibility to lessen the effects of wildfire.
 Wildland Urban Interface is a popular term used to describe an area where structures and forested areas meet.

 Simply put, Wildland Urban Interface is where the urban lifestyle meets environments that are prone to wildfire.
 By choosing to extend our lifestyle and communities further into forested areas, we become more exposed to the danger of wildfire.

 FireSmart Canada helps you understand the potential of wildfire affecting your home and your community.

 Through partnerships, you can achieve your goals in an effective and timely manner.
 For example, your neighbour, community association, local industries, local municipal government, municipal fire department, local advisory committees and local wildfire management agency personnel can all be involved.

 These partnerships play an important role in understanding how to manage wildfire in the Wildland Urban Interface.
 Partners in Protection Canada is a not for profit organization that brings these partners under one umbrella with the common goal to reduce the threat of wildfire.

 The seven FireSmart disciplines help us to address the threat of wildfire:

 FireSmart – Protection Your Community From Wildfire has detailed information on each of these disciplines.

 Many individuals work together to build a FireSmart Canada each with unique approaches and challenges.

 FireSmart Canada strives to help you find the information and resources you need to become FireSmart.